Royalty Free Music FAQs

 For more in depth things, I occasionally deign to post something to my blog.
 There are some bits and bobs there so check it out if you have time.

-Yes, unfortunately, this can happen, please use the dispute function and select: “I have a license or written permission from the proper rights holder to use this material”.
+If it’s a fraudulent claim from a rogue third-party, please use the dispute function and select: “I have a license or written permission from the proper rights holder to use this material”.
 After this, in the explanation section, state that you’re using the music under a Creative Commons license, and include a link to the download page for proof.
 This should resolve your problem in a day or two.

 I’ve made uncompressed files (16bit WAVs) available with the purchase of a Pro License.